mikanikos/DSignal/README.md

 ## Structure

-Built on top of Andrea's gossip protocol ():
+Built on top of Andrea's Peerster:

 - Dewmini was in charge of Decentralized Storage: packages 'storage' and 'secure';